 Is FaaS the future of virtualization?
 No. It’s part of the future: another in the list of server deployment options — standalone, virtual machine, container, and now serverless.
 Selecting the right solution will initially require understanding both the functions to be handled by serverless computing, and the on-demand scalability requirements.

-For guidance selecting the right server solution to meet your virtualization needs, contact a CIARA representative.
+For guidance selecting the right server solution to meet your virtualization needs, contact a Hypertec representative.

 This post is also available in: FR